I can investigate which objects are conductors and which are insulators.

 Children look at 5 different circuit illustrations.
 In each circuit, the bulb will not light.
 Children explain how each circuit can be changed so that the bulb will light.
 If possible, they test their ideas with simple apparatus.
 They attempt to draw a circuit diagram for their improved circuits.

-Children learn what an electrical switch is and how it works, by opening and closing a break in a circuit.
 Children look at 4 different circuit diagrams.
 They predict and then observe whether the switch will function correctly when placed in different positions in the circuit.
 They attempt to find a general rule from their findings.

 I can identify situations when electricity can be dangerous.